 - If you bring a phone, lock it with a password before the action.
 You have the right to privacy and are not required to grant police access to your phone, even if you are arrested.

-- Tell your trusted friends to follow our social media and donate to the bail fund!
-The Atlanta Solidarity Fund is collecting bail donations for any anti-racist activists who are arrested.
+- Tell your trusted friends to follow our social media and donate to the Atlanta Solidarity Fund, which is collecting bail donations for any anti-racist activists who are arrested.

 Where can I get more information?

 Here are some links to useful information: